 You must evaluate the general market and ensure that your price with this margin is still within the market’s overall “acceptable” price range.
 Depending on your product category, if you charge twice as much as your competitors, sales may become difficult.

-Take your total variable costs and divide them by 1 minus your target profit margin, stated as a decimal, whenever you’re ready to compute a pricing.
-That equals 0.25 for a 25% profit margin, therefore divide your variable costs by 0.75.
+Take your total variable costs and divide them by 1 minus your target profit margin, stated as a decimal, whenever you’re ready to compute pricing.
+That equals 0.25 for a 25% profit margin, therefore, divide your variable costs by 0.75.

 It’s critical to keep in mind that variable expenditures aren’t your only expenses.

 Fixed costs are expenses that you will pay regardless of how many things you sell, and that will remain the same no matter how many products you sell.